System of differential equations

 In mathematics, a system of differential equations is a finite set of differential equations.
 Such a system can be either linear or non-linear.
 Also, such a system can be either a system of ordinary differential equations or a system of partial differential equations.

+Examples of systems of differential equations often emerge in the real world from systems that have interconnected components that exchange quantities between each other.
+This could be water cascading down a set of tanks, bouncing masses connected with springs, or heat transferring between different parts of a building using Newton's law of cooling.